tsaad-dev/drafts/te-ns/draft-ietf-teas-ns.md

 > SR: Segment Routing

+> VRF: VPN Routing and Forwarding

 # Network Resource Slicing Membership

 A slice aggregate can span multiple parts of an IP/MPLS network (e.g., all or specific network resources in the access, aggregation, or core network), and can stretch  across multiple operator domains.
-A slice aggregate topology may include all or a sub-set of the physical nodes and links of an IP/MPLS network; it may be comprised of dedicated and/or shared network resources (e.g., in terms of processing power, storage, and bandwidth) and may have varying degrees of isolation from other network slices.
+A slice policy topology may include all or a sub-set of the physical nodes and links of an IP/MPLS network; it may be comprised of dedicated and/or shared network resources (e.g., in terms of processing power, storage, and bandwidth).

 ## Dedicated Network Resources